gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ![Add link with merge tag](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/32-add-link-with-merge-tag.png)

-Select the thumbnail merge tag — this is the feed's image URL field (typically `this.media:thumbnail.url` or similar, depending on the feed).
+Select the thumbnail merge tag.
+This is the feed's image URL field (typically `this.media:thumbnail.url` or similar, depending on the feed).

 ![Select thumbnail merge tag](./how-to-create-a-newsletter-from-rss-and-send-it-automatically/33-select-thumbnail-merge-tag.png)